 You may want to ask your doctor about the amount of radiation used during the procedure and the risks related to your particular situation.
 It is a good idea to keep a record of your past history of radiation exposure, such as previous scans and other types of X-rays, so that you can inform your doctor.
 Risks associated with radiation exposure may be related to the cumulative number of X-ray examinations and/or treatments over a long period of time.

-Notify your health care provider if you are pregnant or suspect that you may be pregnant.
+If you are pregnant or suspect that you may be pregnant, you should notify your health care provider.
 Radiation exposure during pregnancy may lead to birth defects.

-Certain factors or conditions may interfere with the accuracy of a KUB X-ray.
+Certain factors or conditions may interfere with the accuracy of a venogram.
 These factors include, but are not limited to, the following: